voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 :ref:`Saved workspaces <app-workspaces>` may contain any number of Python panels!

-When a workspace is saved, the :ref:`state <panel-state>` of any panels in the layout is persisted as part of the workspace's definition.
+When a workspace is saved, the current :ref:`panel state <panel-state>` of any panels in the layout is persisted as part of the workspace's definition.
 Thus when the workspace is loaded later, all panels will "remember" their state.

-Panel data (which may be large), on the other hand, is *not* explicitly persisted.
-Instead it should be hydrated when the panel is loaded using the pattern :ref:`demonstrated above <panel-data>`
+:ref:`Panel data <panel-data>` (which may be large), on the other hand, is *not* explicitly persisted.
+Instead it should be hydrated when the panel is loaded using the pattern :ref:`demonstrated above <panel-data>`.

 .. _panel-accessing-secrets: